West Bengal Board of Madrasah Education: Contradictions

-Contradictions arises whether madrasahs are purely secular institutions or not, as per the government website of West Bengal Madrasah Service Commission "the term ‘Madrasah’ is an Arabic word meaning educational institution or school imparting education to all irrespective of religion, caste, creed and gender.
+Contradictions arise whether madrasahs are purely secular institutions or not, as per the government website of West Bengal Madrasah Service Commission "the term ‘Madrasah’ is an Arabic word meaning educational institution or school imparting education to all irrespective of religion, caste, creed and gender.
 The idea that it imparts religious and theology based education to a particular religion is not true."
 Madrasah service commission thoroughly rejects the idea of religious education, whereas the West Bengal Board of Madrasah Education Act 1994, published in Calcutta Gazette, 1994, passed by the West Bengal Legislature, extends to the whole of West Bengal, “Madrasah Education” means a system of education in which instruction is imparted in Arabic.
 Islamic history and culture, and theology”.
-As per the CPI(M) led government of West Bengal concluded Islamic studies and Islamic theology based education can be imparted at the government expenses and they do not belongs to religious education, without any clarification.
+As per the CPI(M) led government of West Bengal concluded Islamic studies and Islamic theology based education can be imparted at the government expenses and they do not belong to religious education, without any clarification.